ssdharshini2610-lab/Student-performance-prediction-using-machine-learning/README.md

 ## Project Overview

-This project predicts student academic performance using Machine Learning techniques based on factors such as attendance, assignments completed, study hours, and previous marks.
-The system helps estimate students' final scores and identify those who may require additional academic support.
+The Student Performance Prediction Using Machine Learning project predicts a student's final academic performance based on factors such as attendance, study hours, assignments completed, and previous marks.
+The project uses the Linear Regression algorithm to estimate the student's final score and demonstrates how Machine Learning can be applied in the education sector.

+---

 ## Objectives

-* Predict student final scores using Machine Learning.
-* Analyze student academic performance.
+* Predict student academic performance.
+* Analyze the impact of attendance, study hours, assignments, and previous marks on final scores.
-* Identify students who may need additional academic support.
+* Identify students who may require additional academic support.
-* Apply Machine Learning concepts in the education domain.
+* Demonstrate the application of Machine Learning in education.

+---

 ## Technologies Used